hwaseem04/Urban-Rural-Classification/README.md

 * **Upload only rural/urban scene images**.

 ## Implementation
-* Picked up `Inception-v3` Architecture.
+* Picked up `Inception-v3` Architecture for transfer learning.
-* Finetuned it with urban-rural scene images by modifying the final classfifier layer.
+* Finetuned it with urban-rural scene images by modifying the final classifier layer.
 * Impressively, even after few epoch, able to get both train and validation accuracy to be 100%.
 Quite overfitted, will have to add more noise in augmentation step.
 But so far it predicts well.
+* You can refer to my [Jupyter file](Urban-Rural-Scene-classification.ipynb) for implementation of transfer learning.

 ## Improvements
 * Incase certain images are misclassified please raise an issue along with the image.